za3k/za3k.com/finance/retire_forever.md

 Finances innately need math.
 Financial rules of thumb are bullshit, and only numbers actually work.

 *Most* finances, hopefully including the rest of these articles, only need addition, subtraction, and maybe multiplication.
 This article, and this one alone, we're doing interest calculations (division and multiplication).
 That means, you invest $100K per year, at 4% interest, you need to know you make $4K every year.
 You can use a calculator to follow along if you want, you only need the answers, not any deep grasp.
 But you should check if what I'm saying is true.
 Never take financial advice on authority or faith.
-The footnotes have the *really* advanced math for the real skeptics, but you can skip them if you're not a math person.
+The footnotes have the *really* advanced math for the really advanced skeptics, but you can skip them if you're not a math person.

 ### The math

 - Suppose you make $70K a year, and you spend $20K a year.
 That means you're saving $50K per year.
 (These numbers were my actual plan A, although it didn't work out that way.)

 - After 10 years, you will have saved up $500K.
-- Assuming 4%[^1] stock market returns on that $500K, you are now making $20K/year.
+- Assuming 4%[^1] stock market returns on that $500K, you are now making $20K/year from stock market investments.
 - This means that you can now, in theory, stop working forever and live on your investments.
 - Not retire for 10 years, not retire for 20 years--*forever*.
-If you live to 10,000[^2] you'll be fine.
-- (As long as the stock market makes 4% each year for 10,000 years.)
+If you live to 10,000[^2] you'll be fine, as long as the stock market makes about 4%.

 That's it, that was the basic math.
 Now you can retire in 10 years, no matter how old you are.
 Just make $70K every year, spend $20K, and wait.
 And don't have the stock market collapse.

-Well, there is a caveat, you need an additional safety margin, even if the stock market doesn't collapse.
+Well, there is a caveat.
+You need an additional safety margin, even if the stock market doesn't collapse.
 You probably want to retire in 12 or 15 years, at 35.
 Here's why:

 - Imagine your balance was "only" 400K, rather than 500K.
 Now you make 16K investment income each year.
 You still spend $20K each year.
 So you're now losing $4K per year!
 25 years later your balance hits 300K, and you're losing $8k per year.
 It "snowballs" down exponentially until your savings hit zero, although fairly slowly at first (40 years to go broke).
 - Imagine your balance was all the way up at $600K.
 You make $24K investment income each year.
 You still spend $20K each year.
 So now you're making $4K per year.
 25 years later your balance hits 700K, and you're making $8K per year.
 It "snowballs" up exponentially instead, and you just make more and more money indefinitely.
 Also slowly at first.